mlindemu/yavs-wsgi/README.md

 All plugins are installed under: *~/.vim/bundle*

 # After Install
-After installing the packages above, you must manually install jedi on both your system and in any WSGI project virtualenv using either easy_install or pip.
+After installing the packages above, you must manually install flake8 on both your system and in any WSGI project virtualenv using either easy_install or pip.

 # Suggestions?
 Please feel free to suggest any other VIM plugins you find helpful on your WSGI development machines!
 Just make an issue and I'll look into adding it.